An ALE approach to reduce spurious numerical mixing through variational minimizers: application to internal waves: Results

 \subsection{Shoaling of an ISW on a shelf}

 Next, we consider the shoaling of an ISW by considering the \verb|s8c1c| test case of \cite{lamb2014internal}.
-The data of the soliton is again detailed in Tab.\ref{tab:isw}, while the configureation of the domain can be seen in Fig.\ref{fig:tanh_tikz}.
+The data of the soliton is again detailed in Tab.\ref{tab:isw}, while the configuration of the domain can be seen in Fig.\ref{fig:tanh_tikz}.
 The topography changes with a maximum slope of $1/10$ at $x=0$ through the following relation taken from \cite{lamb2014internal}:

-with $ \displaystyle \mathrm{inttanh}(x) \eqdef \int_{-\infty}^x \tanh(x) \di x = x + \ln \left( 2\cosh x \right) $
+with $ \displaystyle \mathrm{inttanh}(x) \eqdef \int_{-\infty}^x [ 1 + \tanh(s) ] \di s = x + \ln \left( 2\cosh x \right) $

-For the simulation, a mesh of $ 19200 \times 32 $ cells is used and $ a_\vartheta = 0.1 $ , $a_x = a_\xi = 1$ and $ a_M = 10 $ are considered alongside the Boussinesq approximation (see \S\ref{sec:formulation}).
+For the simulation, a mesh of $ 19200 \times 32 $ cells is used and $ a_\vartheta = 0.1 $ , $a_x = a_\xi = 1$ and $ a_M = 10 $ are considered.
+Furthermore, to assess the performance of the ALE scheme, two additional simulations are carried out using a $\sigma$-grid and an isopycnal configuration ($\vartheta = 0$).
+In all three cases, the mesh resolution and total number of layers are kept identical to ensure a fair comparison.
 On all boundaries, inviscid wall BCs are imposed.
+The comparison between the three vertical meshes is displayed in Fig.\ref{fig:tanh_compare}.
 Snapshots of SLS's results alongside those of \cite{lamb2014internal} are presented in Fig.\ref{fig:tanh}.

-From an observational standpoint, the soliton propagates without breaking, but it is subject to strong bottom-induced dispersion that generates a wavetrain containing more that 10 distinct wave crests.
-Since dispersion is inherently nonhydrostatic, such phenomena necessitate a careful treatment of the nonhydrostatic pressure, as the one presented herein.
+From a physical standpoint, the soliton propagates without breaking, but it is subject to strong bottom-induced dispersion that generates a wavetrain containing more than 10 distinct wave crests.
+Since dispersion is inherently nonhydrostatic, such phenomena necessitate a careful treatment of the nonhydrostatic pressure, such as the one presented herein.

+By comparing the vertical mesh configurations, it becomes apparent from Fig.\ref{fig:tanh_compare} that the $\sigma$-grid is inadequate for resolving this phenomenon with only $32$ vertical layers, producing a heavily diffused and under-resolved wave crest.
+In contrast, SLS equipped with either the proposed ALE framework or the isopycnal configuration captures the shoaling dynamics with substantially improved resolution.
+This indicates that the ALE scheme performs adequately and is capable of accurately tracking the underlying Lagrangian dynamics.

-In Fig.\ref{fig:tanh}, the density field contour from the SLS results is presented side-by-side with those of \cite{lamb2014internal} at various timestamps.
-The contours have the same scale and bounding boxes with the \cite{lamb2014internal} ones and the comparison between them indicates no noticeable differences.
+In Fig.\ref{fig:tanh}, the density field contours from the SLS results are presented side-by-side with those of \cite{lamb2014internal} at various timestamps.
+The contours have the same scale and bounding boxes as those in \cite{lamb2014internal} and the comparison between them indicates no noticeable differences.
 This observed agreement further validates SLS in this challenging case, since dispersive phenomena of this nature necessitate a good combined resolution of multiple harmonics at different frequencies.